luisbernardinello/competitive-programming/README.md

 <br>

-_In this repository you will see Rust and a little of GoLang_
+_In this repository you will see Rust and GoLang_